equinix/terraform-equinix-metal-anthos-on-vsphere/README.md

 ### 6-25-2020
 * Support for GKE on-prem 1.4 added
 ### 6-8-2020
-* Added a `check_capacity.py` to manually perform a capacity check with Packet before building
+* Added a `check_capacity.py` to manually perform a capacity check with Equinix Metal before building
 ### 6-03-2020
 * 1.3.2-gke.1 patch release has been successfully tested
-* Option to use Packet gen 3 (c3.medium.x86 for esxi and c3.small.x86 for router) along with ESXi 6.7
+* Option to use Equinix Metal gen 3 (c3.medium.x86 for esxi and c3.small.x86 for router) along with ESXi 6.7
 ### 5-04-2020
 * 1.3.1-gke.0 patch release has been successfully tested
 ### 3-31-2020
 * The terraform is fully upgraded to work with Anthos GKE on-prem version 1.3.0-gke.16
-* There is now an option to use an existing Packet project rather than create a new one (default behavior is to create a new project)
+* There is now an option to use an existing Equinix Metal project rather than create a new one (default behavior is to create a new project)
 * We no longer require a private .ssh key for the environment be saved at ~/.ssh/id_rsa.
 The terraform will generate a ssh key pair and save it to